AminMehri/machine_learning/README.md

 # ML cheatsheet

-This is a nice cheatsheet from what i learn from machine learning
+This is a nice cheatsheet from what i learn about machine learning